 Do you think mobile payment solutions are only for food trucks?
 Think again.
 Consumers are increasingly interested in making mobile payments to all types of businesses.
-In a study by the Federal Reserve last year, about one-fourth (24 percent) of all mobile phone owners reported having made a mobile payment--up from 20 percent in 2015.
+In a study by the Federal Reserve last year, about one-fourth (24 percent) of all mobile phone owners reported having made a mobile payment--up from 20 percent in the year prior.
 Younger individuals are adopting mobile payments even faster: 30 percent of mobile phone owners aged 18 to 29 have made a mobile payment.

 Still not convinced of the value of mobile payments?
 Here are eight reasons to reconsider: